 One method that SpamAssassin uses is rPTR, or reverse DNS lookup.
 On the internet, computers speak in numbers called IP addresses.
 Humans use names translated through DNS to help us remember addresses.
 You can also convert a number into a name.
 This is called a reverse lookup, or reverse PTR or rPTR.
 Having a rPTR makes a mail server more legitimate, as many filters block emails from servers without a rPTR.
 Submitting mail through anything but the MSA in the From address, such as smtp.gmail.com:587 if you have a Gmail account, will contribute points in SpamAssassin for identifying an email as Spam.
 The reason for this is due to email address forgery in Junk Mail, requiring stricter methods to differentiate between valid and forged addresses.
 Often, the address which is forged by the spammer will receive multiple delivery notices.
 This is called backscatter.

+Initial setup to make SpamAssassin work reliably

 For Apple OS X Users: Not Much Interface(You should still read this though)